 In order to fulfil their potential at KS4, students are provided with a number of extension opportunities aimed at maximising their achievement, securing success not only in their GCSE courses but also opportunities for Further and Higher Education.
 After school sessions are offered throughout the academic year for all subjects and via Pix-L intervention in the Core subjects.

 Here at Oasis Academy Lister Park, we believe that homework is an integral and important part of a child's education.
 Homework assists students in improving their academic skills and helps in the development of study skills.
 Homework involves parents/guardians in their child's education and helps them to monitor progress.
 Homework helps students develop values such as responsibility, independence, time management and perseverance.
+To view our homework plans for this year, please click here.

 Preparing students for life in Modern Britain